MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

   <li> Give the Data Warehouse a name </li>
   <li> Create a Azure SQL server </li>
   <li> Put the Performance level to the lowest </li>
-  <li> Additional settings: Collation</li>
-  <p> It's important to pick the right collation when you are installing SQL server.
-When you store something in a database, you use characters (abc$*).
-A character set is a group of these (American Standard vs European, UTF8 allows for like a million characters etc).
-What a collation does, it decides how to organize these variables (ABCabc123).
-An example of a collation is UTF8_unicode_ci (case insensitive).
-ASCII (American Standard Code for Interchange, American standard). </p>
   <li> Always review settings and click create</li>
   <p> If you have ever built and installed SQL servers from scratch you can appriciate how little effort it takes with Azure </p>
   <li> Pause the Compute Node so you dont get charged (If you were running a query, it's not a good idea to pause).</li>